chaskiq/chaskiq/README.md

 ## The Chaskiq Team

-The original Chaskiq code contributors can be found in [**AUTHORS.MD**](docs/AUTHORS.md).
-For a complete list of the many individuals that contributed to the design and implementation of Chaskiq, please refer to [the official Chaskiq blog](https://blog.chaskiq.io/2013/02/the-discourse-team/) and [GitHub's list of contributors](https://github.com/michelson/chaskiq/contributors).
+For a complete list of the many individuals that contributed to the design and implementation of Chaskiq, please refer to [GitHub's list of contributors](https://github.com/michelson/chaskiq/contributors).

 ## Copyright / License